-Patterns of course development chosen by students who wish to major in Anthropology may build general competency or a more specialized competency in one of the following areas: Archaeology, Applied Anthropology, or Cultural Anthropology.
 Course selection is guided by a major professor in light of specific student needs and may include course work in other disciplines.
 Anthropology majors are encouraged to consider studying abroad for a semester.
 Franklin Pierce's study abroad program offers students a chance to live and study side by side with people from a different culture in Europe.
 It is also a chance to make friends that last a lifetime and to be cultural ambassadors at a time when this type of exchange is very important to the world.

 A faculty advisor will assist those Anthropology majors interested in preparing for graduate school to develop a program at the Anthropology Honors level.

-This is a different program from the College at Rindge Honors program.
+This is a different program from the Franklin Pierce University Honors program.
 Anthropology Honors programs are designed for students oriented toward graduate study in a number of fields, such as urban studies, law, medicine, public archaeology, community resource development, national and international development agencies, and any of the social service professions.
 Students who intend to teach Anthropology (Social Studies) in high school should refer to the School of Education for information on the Secondary Teacher Certification program.

-In addition to and all degree requirements, students must complete the following:
+In addition to and all graduation requirements, students must complete the following:

-I. Basic Course Work
+L Basic Course Work